fabacab/wp-seedbank/readme.txt

 = 0.3 =
 * Complete internal rewrite to improve code quality, security, and maintainability.
 * [Bugfix](https://github.com/meitar/wp-seedbank/issues/6): Seed Exchange posts are now correctly linked to their respective category pages.
+* Feature: Seed Exchange posts can now be composed in "visual" (WYSIWYG) mode.
+* Feature: Show information entered into the Seed Exchange Details box on the post itself, without needing to write your own template.
+If not already active on your website, go to WordPress's "Settings -> Reading" screen, and choose whether to position the details above or below the post content in the new "Seedbank Settings" section.
+* Feature: Contextual help offers step-by-step instructions for use.
+Click the "Help" button on any SeedBank page for help with that page.

 = 0.2.3 =
 * Simpler seed exchange editing screen for typical users.